 Actual Cash Value Example

-Using the above kitchen appliance scenario, here’s how home insurers calculate ACV if the appliances were destroyed after five years:
+Using the above kitchen appliance scenario, here’s how home insurers calculate RCV if the appliances were destroyed after seven years:

 Now if you have a Replacement Cost policy, you should expect to get the full $3,200 for shiny new kitchen gadgets.
 This means less money out of your own pocket to put your kitchen back together again.
 It also means quite a bit more in home insurance premiums too.